getartistry/artistry/wp-content/plugins/es-woocommerce-activecampaign/readme.txt

 The EqualServing team does not always provide active support for the WooCommerce ActiveCampaign plugin on the WordPress.org forums.
 One-on-one email support is available at [EqualServing Help Desk](http://equalserving.com/support).

 == Changelog ==

+= 1.8 =

+Release Date: May 10, 2018

+* Bug fix: Contact tags were not being applied.
+Error reported: Tag contact failed.
+* Fixed calls to deprecated WooCommerce methods.

+= 1.7 =

+Release Date: May 6, 2018

+* Contact Tag: Permit the possiblity of not assigning any tags at all.
+* Purchased Product Additional Tags: fix bug that applied category tags but prevented sku tags when #CAT# placeholder was not used.

 = 1.6 =